admin

 Friends of the Loxley Valley are appealing for help to beat back the rapidly spreading Himalayan Balsam that is threatening to dominate parts of the local riverside landscape.

-We’re asking you to let us know if you spot the invasive plant taking a toehold in the valley, so that we can organise “balsam bashing” sessions to stop it getting out of control.
+We’re asking you to let us know if you spot the invasive plant taking a toehold in the valley.
+This will help us to organise “balsam bashing” sessions to stop it getting out of control.

-We hope to remove as much of the balsam as we can, before it becomes dominant and stifles native plants along the Loxley valley.
+We hope to remove as much of the balsam as we can.
+This will help to stop it becoming dominant and stifling native plants along the Loxley valley.
 But we need your help to do it!

 What is Himalayan Balsam?